-Koshi Tappu Wildlife reserve was declared as a wildlife reserve in 1976 and was selected as Ramsar Site in December 1987. , is located on the eastern side, on the bank of the Koshi river, which occupies certain parts of Sunsari, Udayapur, and Saptari districts that lie in the lower lands Terai region of Nepal.
+Koshi Tappu Wildlife reserve was declared a wildlife reserve in 1976 and was selected as Ramsar Site in December 1987. , is located on the eastern side, on the bank of the Koshi river, which occupies certain parts of Sunsari, Udayapur, and Saptari districts that lie in the lower lands Terai region of Nepal.

 As per record 485 bird species, 514 plant species, 31 mammal species, and 200 fish species are found here.
-Wild animals mainly wild water Buffaloes is the main attraction there, also a paradise for watching rare birds like fowl, flamingos, two species of ducks, storks, and two kinds of Lalsar, and is first Nepal’s Ramsar site.
-Also, Aquatic animals such as alligators, a diverse variety of fishes and crocodiles can be seen on coral reefs here.
+Wild animals mainly wild water Buffaloes are the main attraction there, also a paradise for watching rare birds like fowl, flamingos, two species of ducks, storks, and two kinds of Lalsar, and is the first Nepal’s Ramsar site.
+Also, Aquatic animals such as alligators, a diverse variety of fishes, and crocodiles can be seen on coral reefs here.
 The ideal mix of wetlands, rivers, ponds, and paddies is there in the park.
 During the walk, you can explore grasslands, wetlands, and woodlands.
 These all above floral and faunal constituents offer you a fascinating glimpse because of which a captivating walk in Koshi Tappu is appreciable.
 In Kusaha, at park headquarters, there is an interesting museum where you can get information about the park, with exhibits of wild buffalo, elephant, and deer skulls, also with a desiccated gharial.
 You can also explore the community culture in the Buffer zone.

-Hunting reserve is a given land area where hunting of some species is allowed for hunting to the visitors in a controlled environment following certain hunting laws, where hunters pay a certain fee for hunting.
+A hunting reserve is a given land area where hunting of some species is allowed for hunting to the visitors in a controlled environment following certain hunting laws, where hunters pay a certain fee for hunting.
 Nepal has only one Hunting reserve named Dhorpatan Hunting Reserve.

-Area: 1325 sq.km.
+Area: 1325 sq. km.

 Altitude Range: 2, 850 to 5,500m

+The reserve features both flat meadows and deep forests, which both serve as homes for various animals and bird species.
 The hunting reserve consists of 137 bird species, 58 vascular plants, 36 endemic species of flowering plants, 18 mammal species, etc as per record.
 It is the prime habitat for mammals like blue sheep, serow, Ghadial, black bear, Himalayan tahr, partridge, pheasant, and black bear, and these mammals are also the main target of hunters.
 Among them, black bears are the highest prized animals for hunting.